aranwmurphy/redchannel/README.md

 Simplified pub/sub messaging with Redis

 ## Warning
 This library is intended for fast, fire-and-forget messaging, in situations where dropped messages are acceptable.
+This is due to the nature of Redis pub/sub.

 ## Available Scripts